“These perennial tenants are the smartest amongst us”- Robert Kiyosaki

 Taking a loan for purchasing a home will give you some tax relief but so do other investments too!
 But the question is which investment provides major exemptions?

 Once again, investments like mutual funds outgrow real estate investments as they are known to be tax-saving investments among investors.
 Mutual funds can help you save a sum of 1,50,000 under section 80C.

 Real estate, on the other hand, helps you save tax through indexation.
 Under indexation, your tax will be lowered by considering the impact of inflation on the value of your real estate.

 Real estate has always been considered a box full of emotional value.
 It surely brings peace of mind and makes the owners less anxious about their future.
 However, as stated the returns of real estate have drastically plunged.
-Thus, who would want their investment to not bear good returns like other investment avenues like mutual funds, etc.
+Thus, who would want their investment to not bear good returns like other investment avenues, especially when seeking advice from a knowledgeable investment consultant, like Fincart, who can guide you towards more lucrative options such as mutual funds, etc?